pefcos/test4/SOLUTION.md

 Firstly, I've normalized code layout to use a `try catch` block, just like the items routes.
 After that, I've added async file I/O to this file as well.

 I chose the file watcher approach, so this way, we only recalculate stats when the relevant files have actually changed.
-This code quickly became too complex for the route file, so I've decided to implement a Service pattern by creating a Singleton in `services/statsService.js`.
-This class is responsible for watching the files (in a non blocking way), and storing the latest stats calculation result.
-This service class, in turn, uses the provided but previously unreferenced `utils/stats.js` function `mean`, to encapsulate the mean calculation.
+This code quickly became too complex for the route file, so I've decided to implement a Service pattern by creating a module in `services/statsService.js`.
+This module is responsible for watching the files (in a non blocking way), and storing the latest stats calculation result.
+This service then uses the provided but previously unreferenced `utils/stats.js` function `mean`, to encapsulate the mean calculation.

 ### Task 3: Testing